mongodb/specifications/source/sessions/snapshot-sessions.rst

     specification defines how sessions are used to implement snapshot reads.

 Snapshot reads
-    Reads with readconcern level ``snapshot`` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.
+    Reads with read concern level ``snapshot`` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.
     Snapshots reads are majority committed reads.